chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Non-destructive installs, custom version and configurations, and simple package installation and uninstallation are a few of the features Mason gains through this integration.

 Mason users can access Spack through the ``mason external`` command.
-Spack provides mason users with the ability to install and use any package in the Spack registry.
-This interface is analogous to the previous example except when a package is missing user's can download that package through the Spack integration.
+Spack provides Mason users with the ability to install and use any package in the Spack registry.
+This interface is analogous to the previous example except when a package is missing, user's can download that package through the Spack integration.
 The following is a workflow of finding, installed, and adding a Spack dependency to a Mason Project.

 First, the Spack backend must be installed::